jevansbio/net2blend/README.md

 ## Changelog:

+19/11/20 - Fixed bug that would prevent import.
+Thanks to andyrevell for spotting this!

 17/07/20 - Added the following features:
 - Changed the position of interface in Blender.
 Import network now has its own tab instead of being hidden in "tools".
 - Added the ability to import entire folders of networks at set frame intervals.